 - 32 Varieties of All Natural Vegetable Seeds: Non hybrid, Non gmo, Heirloom

 - 100% Naturally Grown and Open Pollinated seeds with high Germination Rate

 - Vegetable Growing and Seed Harvesting Guide Included with Seeds Tested for Maximum Germination and Yield.

-- FOOD SECURITY FOR YOUR FAMILY - Plant now or store for future growing seasons.
-Will remain viable for years if stored in...
+- Grow Now or Later- Plant now or store for future growing seasons.
+Will remain viable for years if stored in a cool dry...

 Different types of gardens

 There are three basic types of gardens that you can choose from.
 You’ll have to determine which one is right for you.

 Container gardens are the first option on the list because they are perfect for anyone that is trying to save space.

 Keep in mind that they aren’t always ideal for a vegetable garden since many veggies need room to thrive.
 However, it does make it possible to do small-scale gardening on your balcony when you live in an apartment building.

 Container gardening revolves around how much space you have and how many containers will fit.
 You can select the plants based on those factors.